admturner/empty-style-guide/_styleguide/accessibility.md

 order: 1
 title: "Accessibility Checklist"
 authors:
   - name: Adam Turner
 updated: 2018-04-11
 ---

-These standards are organized under the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/WAI/WCAG20/glance/)'s four main guiding principles:

-* Perceivable
-* Operable
-* Understandable
-* Robust

-## At a Glance
+## A Focus on Usability

 We produce content for a diverse audience who interacts with our material in many different ways.
 Our goal isn't merely to check off boxes on a list, but to guarantee that we do not exclude people based on our design decisions.
 Each item on these lists contributes to our goal of meeting our users wherever they are and allowing them to access our content however they choose.